Flu Vaccine: 2012-2013 Flu Season

 People who should especially receive the flu vaccine, because they may be at higher risk for complications or negative consequences include:

-• Children age 6 months to 19 years old
+• Children age 6 months through 59 months

-• Caregivers of or people who live with a person at high risk for complications from the flu.
+• Household contacts and caregivers or people who live with a person at high-risk for complications from the flu

 When should you get the seasonal flu vaccine?